 This Constitution easily adapts for different government levels from cities and towns, counties, states, nationally, even for foreign countries;

-• It identifies the Sovereign Authority over governments at every level.
+• It identifies the Sovereign Authority over government at every level.

-• It details the powers for each of the three primary government branches from the law making (legislative), law enforcing (executive), and arbitrator (judicial).
+• It details the powers for each of the three primary government branches from the law making (Article 4: Legislative Branch), law enforcing (Article 5: Executive Branch), and arbitrator (Article 6: Judicial Branch).

 • It successfully solves the relationship between the government and the governed; not only as individuals, but also as a unified body of registered-voters who exercise the Sovereign Power & Authority over government.

 A written constitution should exist for every government level.
-It should detail exactly what powers the governed people grant to their government.
+It should detail exactly what powers the governed people grant to their respective government-levels.
 The degree of that power may vary towards less power, but not more than this constitution authorizes.
 Thus, it eliminates most of the guesswork about what powers exercised by government are just and honorable; as well as which powers are corrupted and tyrannical.
-The powers granted to government must not violate The unanimous Declaration of the united States of America.
+The powers granted to government must not violate (The unanimous Declaration of the thirteen united States of America).

-Far too many citizens do not properly comprehend our most important right — our right to alter, to abolish, or to throw off our corrupted government — inclusive of the removing the officers therein, and undoing their unjust actions so that we may better protect our other rights.
+Far too many citizens do not properly comprehend our most important right —our right to alter, to abolish, or to throw off our corrupted government; —inclusive of removing the officers therein, and undoing their unjust actions (Article 4, Section 23: Impeachments and Recalls) so that we may better protect our other rights.

 Many people never recognize such necessity when it surfaces.
-The design and plan for The 20/20 Founding Charter & Constitution for “The United States of America” is to make it easier for our citizen-residents to recognize such necessity and detail the path by which we lawfully correct our governments.
+The design and plan for The 20/20 Founding Charter & Constitution for “The United States of America” is to make it easier for our citizen-residents to recognize such necessity; as well as detail the path by which we lawfully correct our government.